The role of Council

 Council is the voice of local people, representing and balancing a range of interests.
 In 2021 we consulted on how our Council should be structured to better represent you and your...

 This revised and updated policy was adopted by Council on 24 November 2022.
-For reference, please click on link to access the policy on Declaration of elected member interests.
-The...
+For reference, see our policy on Declaration of elected member interests.
+We also have our register of...